 - Renunciation of US citizenship is permanent and irrevocable.
 A person who renounces US citizenship can never change their mind and undo the revocation.
 If a person who renounces wishes to once again be a US citizen, they would need to acquire US citizenship in accordance with US immigration law in the same manner as a person who never had US citizenship.

-- A person’s renunciation affects only such person.
-None of their family members are treated as losing US citizenship or are otherwise treated any differently for any US legal purpose.
+- A person’s renunciation affects only that person.
+None of their family members would lose US citizenship or otherwise be treated any differently for any US legal purpose.
 However, note that a US citizen is able to confer US citizenship upon their children (including adopted children).
-Therefore, renouncing US citizenship causes a person to lose the ability to confer US citizenship on any natural or adopted children they have after renunciation.
+Therefore, renouncing US citizenship could cause a person to lose the ability to confer US citizenship on any natural or adopted children they have after renunciation.

 - US citizens enjoy the right of visa-free travel to a long list of countries.
 Many of these countries require citizens of other countries to obtain a visa to enter.
 Therefore, after renouncing US citizenship, you may find it more difficult to travel to certain countries.
 You may first need to send your passport to that country (or an embassy/consulate) to obtain a visa to enter such country, which could take several weeks or months (during which you would not be able to leave your home country since you would not have a passport).

 - A common misconception is that a person who renounces US citizenship turns their back on everything they are entitled to from the US.
 However, that is not necessarily the case.
 After renouncing, you would still receive all Social Security benefits to which you’re currently entitled.
 Your other pension income would likely not be affected either (except for certain pensions received by former active duty military personnel; some of these pensions are paid because you could theoretically be called back to serve, so the payment is no longer made after you revoke citizenship).

 - Medicare and Medicaid each generally have a US residency requirement, so you would lose entitlement to those simply because you would no longer live in the US.